 Raw leaves are delicious tossed into salads or used wherever you might add savory green herbs.
 Or you can cook them up like tender spinach — steamed, sautéed or tempura-fried.
 Red varieties can be steeped in hot water and juiced, yielding a ruby herbal concoction with a lemony bite.
 This pronounced color and sourness, from anthocyanins, and oxalic and ascorbic acid (commonly known as vitamin C), is responsible for the pink-hued glow and pucker of fermented Japanese umeboshi plums.

-For today’s recipe, I harvested two pounds of the red plant from our on-site hydroponic farm.
-After plucking leaves from hardy stems, I packed everything loosely in plastic Ziplocs and kept them refrigerated overnight.
+For the recipe below, I harvested two pounds of the red plant from our on-site hydroponic farm.
+After plucking leaves from hearty stems, I packed everything loosely in plastic bags and kept them refrigerated overnight.
 The next day I chose a few similar-sized leaves for tempura frying and a handful for mincing into porridge.
 The rest went into making shiso juice for staining eggs and using as an herbal tea base.

 I love highlighting recipes from our Health-Supportive Culinary Arts curriculum that can be easily replicated in your home.
 This one-pot rice porridge, called congee, hails from our Food and Immunity class.
 While traditional congee recipes use all white rice, we include whole grains for fiber, vitamins and flavor.